brandlewco/jesserieser-hugo-cc/content/collections/christmas-in-america-happy-birthday-jesus.md

   based on our freedom and that of the conquering settler and oppressor.

-  &nbsp;In these early stages of a work-in-progress, I delve into gun culture not as an exclusive domain of the enthusiast, but as a facet synonymous with American identity.
+  In these early stages of a work-in-progress, I delve into gun culture not as an exclusive domain of the enthusiast, but as a facet synonymous with American identity.
 Today, we coexist with more firearms than fellow citizens.

-  &nbsp;While numerous narratives exist on guns, few examine their role in shaping the mythology of the American West.
+  While numerous narratives exist on guns, few examine their role in shaping the mythology of the American West.
 Our pop culture exports—from film, music, and literature—glorify rugged, gun-wielding archetypes embodied by cowboys, pioneers, soldiers, mobsters, and gangsters.
 What was once a uniquely American export has now become a uniquely American health crisis.
 Here you'll encounter scenes from civilian tactical training facilities, communities afflicted by gun violence, grieving parents of victims of classroom massacres, activists, hunters, politicians, artifacts, family heirlooms, gun safety demonstrations and Wild West shootouts.

   I have a personal history with firearms.
 Raised in the Ozarks, hunting was a